 Fall/Spring, 3 Credits

-Explore whether a multicultural Europe is achievable given the current migrant crisis and Europe’s major culture clash.
-Focusing on Denmark and Italy, we will investigate the social, cultural, and political mechanisms lying at the heart of cultural conflicts and integration issues.
+This course explores whether a multicultural Europe is sustainable given the current migrant crisis and Europe’s major culture clash.
+Focusing on Denmark, Sweden and Italy, we investigate the social, cultural, and political mechanisms lying at the heart of cultural conflicts and integration issues.
 This course analyzes theoretical concepts such as integration, assimilation, multiculturalism, recognition, cultural norms, identity, nationalism, and tolerance.

 Core Course Week: Study tour to Southern Sweden + a two-day seminar in Copenhagen

 Special Note for Auggies:

 DIS applications are processed on a rolling basis, and they often reach capacity before published deadlines.
 In addition, some core courses fill up faster than others.
 So in order to have a strong application and the best chance of being offered a place on their program, and taking the core course you want, we suggest the following:

 1. Apply early!

 2. Submit a high quality application with an outstanding personal essay that addresses all of the points requested

 3. Make sure you meet the eligibility requirements below, especially the 3.0 GPA

 - Good academic and disciplinary standing at a four-year college or university in the United States or Canada, with at least three semesters completed at time of application